rocky-jaiswal/ansible-aws-vpc/kube_setup/README.md

 ## Create services

-Same as secrets, make sure the service definition YAML has the right docker container version
+Same as secrets, make sure the service definition YAML has the right docker container version.
+One sample service is in this repo.

 ## Check dashboard